Kirsten Gillibrand Womens Rights Election Interview

 “

-Kirsten really took these issues of family and workplace for women and lifted them up in such a way that they are now the centerpiece of so many conversations in Washington
+Kirsten really took these issues of family and workplace for women and lifted them up in such a way that they are now the centrepiece of so many conversations in Washington

 Stephanie Schriock, President of Emily's List